High throughput data analysis

 - Statistical modeling/Predictive modeling/Machine learning - Data mining in multivariate settings (supervised and unsupervised learning from data, Regression, Classification, Clustering, Generalized Linear Model)

-Computational support for data management, high performance computing and custom programming
+Support for data management and custom programming

 This support is provided for researchers who wish to use the software systems developed and deployed by the shared resource or develop their own software or tools.
-The facility provides users with basic training to set up and use the existing software system, develop new tools and web application.
+The resource provides users with basic training to set up and use the existing software system, develop new tools and web application.
 Consulting support is also provided to investigators who want to develop databases and workflow in their labs.
-Our facility staff analyze the data handling requirements of the investigator’s lab and help them choose the best software solution for their studies.
+Bioinformatics staff analyze the data handling requirements of the investigator’s lab and help them choose the best software solution for their studies.